loyolaLuTech/hackathon-documents/health-hackathon.md

 ###The Skinny:

 It is in the best interest of a project to be significantly above average in a category.
-This judging system works such that only points that count are in categories where a group scored above average as compared to the other groups.
+This judging system works in such a way that only the only counted points are those in categories where a group has scored above average (as compared to other groups).

 If everyone did poorly in one category and one group did well <-- this is worth a lot